Alcoholics Anonymous Meetings

 but they put US postage on your letter, put it on a plane to the US, and

-put it into the US system.
+put it into the US system in Miami.

 Back to the list